emmanueltouzery/key-menu.nvim/README.md

 ```
 This opens a window showing your mappings that start with a `g`.
 You can press one of the keys in the popup menu to complete or advance the mapping.

-So, if we want mapping hints for mappings starting with `g`, then all we have to do is make this window appear when we press `g`.
-We can do that with a mapping like this:
+So, if we want to see hints for mappings starting with `g`, then all we have to do is make this window appear when we press `g`, like so:
 ```
 vim.keymap.set( -- define a new mapping
   'n',          -- in Normal mode